 - Slobodan Milosevic, the former Serbian military leader, was transferred to the ICTY in 2001.
 He died during his trial in 2006.

 - Radovan Karadzic, the former Supreme Commander of the Bosnian Serb Army, was extradited to The Hague 13 years after his indictment on genocide charges for allegedly organizing the 1995 massacre at Srebrenica.
 He has been charged with genocide, complicity in genocide, extermination, murder, willful killing, persecutions, deportation, inhumane acts, and other crimes committed against Bosnian Muslim, Bosnian Croat, and other non-Serb civilians in Bosnia and Herzegovina during the 1992–1995 war.
-His trial ended in October 2014; a verdict is expected in 2015.
+He was found guilty of genocide in March 2016 and was sentenced to 40 years in prison.
+Karadzic is appealing the conviction.

 - Ratko Mladic, accused of ordering the Srebrenica genocide, went on trial in 2012.
-His trial is expected to end in 2015.
+Closing arguments began in December 2016, a verdict is expected in 2017.